asorkincs/falcon-ecs-fargate-github-workflow/README.md

 ## Overview

-This guide demonstrates how to automate the deployment of the CrowdStrike Falcon Container sensor to your existing ECS Fargate applications.
+This guide demonstrates how to use a GitHub Actions Workflow to automate the deployment of the CrowdStrike Falcon Container sensor to your existing ECS Fargate applications.
 The workflow will:

 1. Pull your application image from ECR
 2. Pull the latest Falcon Container sensor